 In this conservative, brand-driven market, it is all about the latest trend discovered on Weibo, a micro-blogging platform specialised in entertainment, and which celebrity has worn it.

 Millennials are likely to adopt a given style just to feel a sense of belonging to their community.

 In China, influential celebrities, like Liang Tao or Li Jiaqi, are called KOLS (Key Opinion Leaders), a category that includes artists, bloggers, vloggers and other live streamers who have developed an expertise on a topic and succeeded in creating long term relationships with their audience.

 A small number of them fuel streetwear brand mania in China by wearing distinctive, lesser-known clothing labels and promoting foreign brands among their community.

 The trend, primarily driven by men, has also found streetwear authorities in women such as actress Yang Mi or hip hop talent show former contestants like VAVA or Lexie Liu.

-With its artificial intelligence solution, Heuritech enables brands to thrive in a highly competitive environment such as China and avoid stereotypical product propositions by understanding what Chinese consumers value and how they shop.
+At present, China has displayed a strong affirmation of street culture.
+With this in mind, Chinese and foreign brands can adapt to these market trends with Heuritech’s artificial intelligence solution, which enables brands to thrive in a highly competitive environment such as China and avoid stereotypical product propositions by understanding what Chinese consumers value and how they shop.